smart-data-models/dataModel.ParksAndGardens/GreenspaceRecord/doc/spec.md

 [Open License](https://github.com/smart-data-models//dataModel.ParksAndGardens/blob/master/GreenspaceRecord/LICENSE.md)
 [document generated automatically](https://docs.google.com/presentation/d/e/2PACX-1vTs-Ng5dIAwkg91oTTUdt8ua7woBXhPnwavZ0FxgR8BsAI_Ek3C5q97Nd94HS8KhP-r_quD4H0fgyt3/pub?start=false&loop=false&delayms=3000#slide=id.gb715ace035_0_60)
 Global description: **This entity contains a harmonised description of the conditions recorded on a particular area or point inside a greenspace (flower bed, garden, etc.).**
-version: 0.0.1
+version: 0.0.3

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `annotations`: Annotations about the item  - `areaServed`: The geographic area where a service or offered item is provided  - `color`: The color of the product  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `dateObserved`: The date and time of this observation in ISO8601 UTCformat  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `image`: An image of the item  - `litterCoverage`: Percentage of the surface covered with litter or other waste materials  - `location`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice`: The device or devices used to obtain the data expressed by this record  - `refGreenspace`: The garden or flower bed to which this record refers to  - `refWeatherObserved`:  Weather observed associated to the measurements described by this entity  - `seeAlso`: list of uri pointing to additional resources about the item  - `soilMoistureEc`: The observed soild moisture measured as Electrical Conductivity, EC in units of Siemens per meter (S/m)  - `soilMoistureVwc`: The observed soil moisture measured as Volumetric Water Content, VWC (percentage, expressed in parts per one)  - `soilTemperature`: The observed soil temperature in Celsius degrees  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice`: The device or devices used to obtain the data expressed by this record  - `refGreenspace`: The garden or flower bed to which this record refers to  - `refWeatherObserved`:  Weather observed associated to the measurements described by this entity  - `seeAlso`: list of uri pointing to additional resources about the item  - `soilMoistureEc`: The observed soild moisture measured as Electrical Conductivity, EC in units of Siemens per meter (S/m)  - `soilMoisturePressure`: The observed soild moisture measured as Pressure, presure in units of kiloPascals (kPa)  - `soilMoistureVwc`: The observed soil moisture measured as Volumetric Water Content, VWC (percentage, expressed in parts per one)  - `soilTemperature`: The observed soil temperature in Celsius degrees  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type: It has to be GreenspaceRecord
 Required properties
-- `dateObserved`  - `id`  - `location`  - `type`
+- `id`  - `type`
 This entity type has been inspired by the AgriParcelRecord entity type defined by the GSMA Harmonized Data Models.
 ## Data Model description of properties
 Sorted alphabetically (click for details)